 - (5) PROCEDURES AND EMPLOYEE PROTECTION.-All specimen collection and testing for drugs under this section shall be performed in accordance with the following procedures: - (b) Specimen collection must be documented, and the documentation procedures shall include the: - 1. labeling of specimen containers so as to reasonably preclude the likelihood of erroneous identification of test results.
 For saliva or breath alcohol testing, a specimen container is not required if the specimen is not being transported to a laboratory for analysis. - 2.
 A form for the employee or job applicant to provide any information he or she considers relevant to the test, including identification of currently or recently used prescription or nonprescription medication or other relevant medical information.
 The form must provide notice of the most common medications by brand name or common name, as applicable, as well as by chemical name, which may alter or affect a drug test.
-The providing of information shall not preclude the administration of the drug test, but shall be taken into account in interpreting any positive confirmed test result. - (c) Specimen collection, storage, and transportation to \underline{a} laboratory the testing site shall be performed in a manner that reasonably precludes contamination or adulteration of specimens. - (d) Each confirmation test conducted under this section, not including the taking or collecting of a specimen to be tested, shall be conducted by a licensed or certified laboratory as described in subsection (9).
+The providing of information shall not preclude the administration of the drug test, but shall be taken into account in interpreting any positive confirmed test result.

-- (d) (e) A specimen for a drug test may be taken or collected by any person who meets the qualification standards for urine or oral fluid specimen collection as specified by the United States Department of Health and Human Services or the United States Department of Transportation.
+- (c) Specimen collection, storage, and transportation to $\underline{a}$ laboratory the testing site shall be performed in a manner that reasonably precludes contamination or adulteration of specimens. - (e) A specimen for a drug test may be taken or collected by any person who meets the qualification standards for urine or oral fluid specimen collection as specified by the United States Department of Health and Human Services or the United States Department of Transportation.
 For alcohol testing, a person must meet the United States Department of Transportation standards for a screening test technician or a breath alcohol technician.
 A hair specimen may be collected and packaged by a person who has been trained and certified by a drug testing laboratory.
 A person who directly supervises an employee subject to testing may not serve as the specimen collector for that employee unless there is no other qualified specimen collector available. of the following persons: - 1.
-A physician, a physician assistant, a registered professional nurse, a licensed practical nurse, or a nurse practitioner or a certified paramedic who is present at the scene of an accident for the purpose of rendering emergency medical service or treatment. - 2.
-A qualified person employed by a licensed or certified laboratory as described in subsection (9). - (e) (f) A person who collects or takes a specimen for a drug test shall collect an amount sufficient for two independent drug tests, one to screen the specimen and one for confirmation of the screening results, at a laboratory as determined by the
+A physician, a physician assistant, a registered professional nurse, a licensed practical nurse, or a nurse practitioner or a certified paramedic who is present at the scene of an accident for the purpose of rendering emergency medical service or treatment.

+2. A qualified person employed by a licensed or certified laboratory as described in subsection (9).